 Greg Hill is a ski guide known for pushing the limits of endurance in mountains across North America.

-He’s held records for skiing more than two million vertical feet in a year, skiing 62 vertical miles in a month and first descents in Norway, Chile, Pakistan and Canada.
-Recently we spoke with the renowned skier and picked his brain on a variety of topics.
+He’s held multiple achievements including a world record for skiing more than two million vertical feet in a single year, skiing 62 vertical miles in a month, and first descents in Norway, Chile, Pakistan, and Canada.
+We had the opportunity to speak with the renowned skier and picked his brain on a variety of topics.
 From learning more about how he uses modern tech to help his mountain guiding business in the form of the 57Hours app, to hearing the story of how he managed to ski two million feet, and even what drove him to make the switch from a standard automobile to an EV.

 Guiding clients backcountry skiing is one of Hill’s main sources of income.
 It’s how he started making the mountains his job and still loves it.

-57Hours is a new phone app that connects skiers and climbers with certified mountain guides all over North America and, increasingly, the rest of the world.
-Pick your dream trip and the app puts you in touch directly with the guide, but only after they’ve gone through a vetting process.
+57Hours is a phone app that connects skiers and climbers with certified mountain guides all over North America and, increasingly, the rest of the world.
+Simply pick an adventure you’re interested in and they’ll take care of hand-picking the best guide so you can have an unforgettable experience, but only after they’ve gone through a vetting process.

 Big goals like skiing two million feet or summiting 100 mountains in a tiny car requires persistence over years and years, which Hill knows well.